TRADUI-de/classic-models-challenge/README.md

 In the database model you will find  different tables like "CUSTOMERS", "PRODUCTS" and so on.

 The goal for this task is, that you show up *the top 5 customers based on their order volume for each country*.
-Next, extend the exisiting query to identify *the ratio of each top 5 customer in relation of the total country order volume*.
+In the next step, extend the exisiting query to identify *the ratio of each top 5 customer in relation of the total country order volume*.
 Calculate it or use any built-in function you know.

 ### Part B (testing your Java skills)

 In this last step fork / clone this java project.
 We prepared a small java project with a single main class.
-The project contains a CSV file with the required data from the "Classic Models" database from step one.
+The project contains a CSV file with the required data from the "Classic Models" database from part A.

-First read the required data from the csv file.
-Your goal is exactly the same task as in step one, only programmed in java.
+First parse the required data from the csv file.
+Your goal is exactly the same task as in part A, only programmed in java.
+Print out the result to console.

 Test your results in the included test class.